 Webpages tagged with «Trade and development»

-ARENA will host a debate on the EU and partnerships for sustainable development on 24 October 2019.
+ARENA hosted a debate on the EU and partnerships for sustainable development on 24 October 2019.

 Former GLOBUS MA student Sigrid Jerpstad has been awarded the University of Oslo’s sustainability prize for her dissertation on the EU’s role in the UN negotiations on the global sustainability agenda.
 Having an office at ARENA, and being able to talk to researchers working on important international questions has been very rewarding, says Jerpstad